A Jointly Efficient and Optimal Algorithm for Heteroskedastic Generalized Linear Bandits with Adversarial Corruptions: Abstract

 \section{Abstract}

-We consider the problem of heteroskedastic generalized linear bandits (GLBs) with adversarial corruptions, which subsumes various stochastic contextual bandit settings, including heteroskedastic linear bandits and logistic/Poisson bandits.
+We consider the problem of heteroskedastic generalized linear bandits (GLBs) with adversarial corruptions, which subsumes heteroskedastic linear bandits and logistic/Poisson bandits, in the presence of adversarial corruptions.
 We propose \texttt{HCW-GLB-OMD}, which consists of two components: an online mirror descent (OMD)-based estimator and Hessian-based confidence weights to achieve corruption robustness.
-This is computationally efficient in that it only requires $\gO(1)$ space and time complexity per iteration.
-Under the self-concordance assumption on the link function, we show a regret bound of $\tilde{\gO}\left( d \sqrt{\sum_t g(\tau_t) \dmu_{t,\star}} + d^2 g_{\max} \kappa + d \kappa C \right)$, where $\dmu_{t,\star}$ is the slope of $\mu$ around the optimal arm at time $t$, $g(\tau_t)$'s are potentially exogenously time-varying dispersions (e.g., $g(\tau_t) = \sigma_t^2$ for heteroskedastic linear bandits, $g(\tau_t) = 1$ for Bernoulli and Poisson), $g_{\max} = \max_{t \in [T]} g(\tau_t)$ is the maximum dispersion, and $C \geq 0$ is the total corruption budget of the adversary.
-We complement this with a lower bound of $\tilde{\Omega}(d \sqrt{\sum_t g(\tau_t) \dmu_{t,\star}} + d C)$, unifying previous problem-specific lower bounds.
+This is computationally efficient in that it only requires $\mathcal{O}(1)$ space and time complexity per iteration.
+Under the self-concordance assumption on the link function, we show a regret bound of $\tilde{\mathcal{O}}\left( d \sqrt{\sum_t g(\tau_t) \dot\mu_{t,\star}} + d^2 g_{\max} \kappa + d(g_{\max}+ \kappa ) C \right)$, where $\dot\mu_{t,\star}$ is the slope of $\mu$ around the optimal arm at time $t$, $g(\tau_t)$'s are potentially exogenously time-varying dispersions (e.g., $g(\tau_t) = \sigma_t^2$ for heteroskedastic linear bandits, $g(\tau_t) = 1$ for Bernoulli and Poisson), $g_{\max} = \max_{t \in [T]} g(\tau_t)$ is the maximum dispersion, and $C \geq 0$ is the total corruption budget of the adversary.
+We complement this with a lower bound of $\tilde{\Omega}(d \sqrt{\sum_t g(\tau_t) \dot\mu_{t,\star}} + d C)$, unifying previous problem-specific lower bounds.
 Thus, our algorithm achieves, up to a $\kappa$-factor in the corruption term, instance-wise minimax optimality \emph{simultaneously} across various instances of heteroskedastic GLBs with adversarial corruptions.